cyberark/SkyArk/README.md

 # Permissions for SkyArk - ReadOnly

 **Permissions policy for AWStealth**:
-The built in "SecurityAudit" Job function.
+The built-in "SecurityAudit" Job function.
 Or Read-Only permissions over the IAM:
 ```
 {